bitwarden/helm-charts/charts/self-host/README.md

    openssl rand -hex 64 # Repeat three times
    ```

 1. Generate a `identity.pfx` certificate for the identity service.
-You can use OpenSSL or using a tool to generate a self-signed certificate.
+You can use OpenSSL or any other certificate tool to generate a self-signed certificate.

     Example using OpenSSL: